Email newsletters are perfect for promoting offers, nurturing leads, collecting feedback, and increasing brand awareness.

 Newsletters also foster a progressive work culture driven by feedback.
 Business leaders can use them to spread survey forms and communicate changes based on results, signaling to employees that their voices are heard.

-Now that we’ve covered the benefits of newsletters, it’s time we talk about email newsletter best practices.
+Now that we’ve covered the benefits of newsletters, it’s time we talk about the best practices for creating a newsletter strategy.

 1. Feature user-generated content